Operations & Facilities

 The Design & Construction branch is responsible for the project management, engineering design and review, and construction management of railroad projects and programs statewide.
 The branch also oversees freight and passenger rail projects – including new tracks, signals, yards and terminals – and manages the statewide design and construction program for highway-railroad crossing signals.

 Engineering Coordination & Safety

 The Engineering Coordination & Safety branch is responsible for railroad crossing closures, corridor studies, data analysis and inventory, surfaces and encroachments, state safety oversight and

 NC By Train is the Rail Division's passenger train service, which offers daily service on two routes within North Carolina.
 The

-Piedmont train makes stops four times daily at nine cities between Raleigh and Charlotte, while the
+Piedmont train makes stops six times daily at nine cities between Raleigh and Charlotte, while the

 Carolinian train stops twice daily in a dozen North Carolina cities on its way to and from New York City.